tom-gilbertsons-lab/bandit-data-modelling/README.md

 We used empirical Bayes (not hierarchical) with priors taken from the distributions of the grand means of the posteriors, over all groups (see  (`./Stan/stan_simulations/`).

-*Though not included in the published analysis; parameter recovery was performed for some delta rule models and parameter recovery was poor (especially alpha; which just regressed to the prior).
+*Though not included in the published analysis; parameter recovery was performed for some delta rule models.
+Recovery was poor (especially alpha; which just regressed to the prior).
 We understand this can be better recovered by setting the initial value to [0,0,0,0]; but refitting was out of scope as the delta rules were not the winning models).*

 Here, fits are in `fits/[group]/[model]/[subject]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv`.
 Again if you run the fits and abort mid run, there may be extra csvs in `fits/[group]/[model]/[subject]/` that could cause issues in the postprocessing code.